kartik-v/dependent-dropdown/README.md

 - `id`: the parent dependent dropdown element id.
 - `value`: the parent dependent dropdown value.
 - `count`: the count of options generated in the dependent dropdown.
+- `initVal`: the initial preselected value in the dependent dropdown.
+   Defaults to `false` if not set.

 **Example:**
 ```js